 Example -1: SWOT analysis of Facebook

-Facebook is social media and social networking service company owned by an American company Meta platforms.
+Facebook is a social media and social networking service company owned by an American company Meta Platforms.
 This company was founded in 2004 by Mark Zuckerberg with his college roommates.
 Here I am doing a SWOT analysis with an example of Facebook.